NREL/BuildingsBench/README.md

 ## Overview

 BuildingsBench is a platform for
-- Large-scale pretraining with the simulated Buildings-900K dataset for short-term load forecasting (STLF).
+- Large-scale pretraining with the synthetic Buildings-900K dataset for short-term load forecasting (STLF).
 - Benchmarking on two tasks evaluating generalization: zero-shot STLF and transfer learning for STLF.

-We provide an index-based PyTorch Dataset for large-scale pretraining, easy-to-use PyTorch and Pandas dataloaders for multiple real building energy consumption datasets, simple to advanced (transformer) baselines, metrics management, and more.
+We provide an index-based PyTorch Dataset for large-scale pretraining, easy-to-use PyTorch and Pandas dataloaders for multiple real building energy consumption datasets, simple (persistence) to advanced (transformer) baselines, metrics management, and more.

 Read more about BuildingsBench in our [documentation](https://nrel.github.io/BuildingsBench/).